 - All children can access at least two hours of curricular physical education in which a broad and balanced programme is provided. - Facilities and equipment are available at break and lunchtimes.
-2 children from each of the house groups at the Junior site will encourage the children to be active at these times. - Relevant in- service training is provided for all those leading P.E. and physical activity sessions during lesson time or lunch time. - There is provision for adequate resources and funding for Physical education and physical activity lessons.

-- Provision of safe and stimulating areas in which children can play and be physically active. - Cross curricular links are encouraged especially in dance. - Active travel.
-The children record their journey to school every day through the living streets website and receive badges if they walk to school at least once a week each month. - We are members of South Stoke Partnership and have visiting coaches which encourages us to liaise with other adults in the community.
+2 children from each of the house groups at the Junior site will encourage the children to be active at these times. - Relevant in-service training is provided for all those leading P.E. and physical activity sessions during lesson time or lunch time. - There is provision for adequate resources and funding for Physical education and physical activity lessons. - Provision of safe and stimulating areas in which children can play and be physically active. - Cross curricular links are encouraged especially in dance. - We are members of South Stoke Partnership and have visiting coaches which encourages us to liaise with other adults in the community.
 We encourage children to join local clubs.